hypervel/hypervel.org/docs/docs/queues.md

 ```

 ::: note
-If you are using Redis, you may use the `LaravelHyperf\Queue\Middleware\ThrottlesExceptionsWithRedis` middleware, which is fine-tuned for Redis and more efficient than the basic exception throttling middleware.
+If you are using Redis, you may use the `Hypervel\Queue\Middleware\ThrottlesExceptionsWithRedis` middleware, which is fine-tuned for Redis and more efficient than the basic exception throttling middleware.
 :::

 ## Dispatching Jobs